bleaktwig/yuadrem-wiki/docs/index.md

         * [x] elf.
         * [x] fay.
     * [ ] add + clean up kins in book.
-        * [ ] hume.
+        * [x] hume.
-        * [ ] imate.
+        * [x] imate.
         * [ ] elf.
         * [ ] fay.
+    * [ ] rework quirks and move them to their own directory.
+    * [ ] remake character sheet from siniath ambar character sheet.
+    * [ ] do an editing pass on book.
+    * [ ] fix signatures in religion.md and subdirectories.
     * [ ] move ane-kene to languages (?) and re-do links.
-    * [ ] fix signatures in religion.md and subdirectories.
+    * [ ] update map in this page with the name changes.
-    * [ ] do an editing pass on book.
-    * [ ] remake character sheet from siniath ambar character sheet.

 Other TODOs:
 * Missing links.
 * Clean up ref directory.
-* Comment out the kin lore from the WAC document---for now, keep it only in the wiki.
+* Comment out the kin lore from the WAC document—for now, keep it only in the wiki.
 If i ever feel like it's sufficiently finalized, i can move on and set in on the book.
 * Move images to subdirectories where they make more sense.
 * Write a page on apomantics (in a new "sorcery" folder).
 * Finish the geography folder, + move mostly everything to the past tense.
 Make sure the reader knows that the world is dying!